gambitproject/gambit/doc/catalog.rst

 ``gamut.jar`` to be installed.
 Provide the path to ``gamut.jar`` via the ``gamut_jar`` argument or the ``GAMUT_JAR`` environment variable.
 Download GAMUT from http://gamut.stanford.edu/.

+See the :doc:`GAMUT interoperability tutorial <tutorials/interoperability_tutorials/gamut>` for worked examples.